Antibrumm/jackson-antpathfilter/README.md

 Jackson AntPath Property Filter
 ===============================

 A Jackson Filter matching the path of the current value to serialize against the AntPathMatcher.
 The inclusion / exclusion works similar to the `ant` file `include / exclude` functionality.
 Ant / Maven users should mostly be aware of how this works.
-I plan to add more examples and test cases later.

 [![Build Status](https://travis-ci.org/Antibrumm/jackson-antpathfilter.png)](https://travis-ci.org/Antibrumm/jackson-antpathfilter)